hasindu2008/slow5lib/docs/slow5_api/slow5_get_next.md

 A negative return value indicates an error as follows.

  * `SLOW5_ERR_EOF`
-        EOF reached
+        End of file reached
  * `SLOW5_ERR_ARG`
-        read_id, read or s5p is NULL
+        Bad argument - read_id, read or s5p is NULL
+ * `SLOW5_ERR_RECPARSE`
+        Record parsing error
  * `SLOW5_ERR_IO`
-        other reading error when reading the slow5 file
+        Other error when reading the slow5 file
- * `SLOW5_ERR_RECPARSE`
-        record parsing error

 ## NOTES
  As opposed to `slow5_get()` which requires the SLOW index to be pre-loaded to *s5p* using `slow5_idx_load()`, `slow5_get_next` does not require an index.